What is Horse Feathers?

 Horse Feathers is an equine learning and wellness program that pairs veterans with equines with an emphasis on equine driving.
 Participants have the opportunity to learn about cart and wagon driving, harnessing, ground driving, horse evaluation, and emergency unloading.
 Our program is a valuable resource in the treatment of post traumatic stress (PTS).
 It is our hope to help veterans who may be struggling with any degree of PTS; however, all veterans are welcome to participate in this program, either as a participant or a volunteer.

 Who is Involved?

-The Director of Horse Feathers is Cathy Languerand, who is an intuitive horsemanship instructor.
-She is certified by the Professional Association of Therapeutic Horsemanship (PATH) and by the Certified Horsemanship Association (CHA).
-She is also a Reiki master and does empathic work with horses.
+The Director of Horse Feathers is Cathy Languerand, who is a Professional Association of Therapeutic Horsemanship (PATH) Certified Driving Instructor.
+She is also certifed by the Certified Horsemanship Association (CHA).
+She is a Reiki master and does empathic work with horses.

 Margaret Allende is a life coach and a licensed mental health professional who assists with the program.

 It's going on now!
 Currently Ray of Light Farm wishes to offer 8-10 veterans, of any age, participation in the next planned Horse Feathers Program six-week cohort starting on designated Wednesday mornings.
 Transportation assistance may be available.
 To sign up, learn more about Horse Feathers or to make a referral or volunteer, please contact Jackie Mickiewicz, Program Coordinator at 860-550-1955.

 What Facilities Do We Offer?